 Deep Sky Objects

 You can’t really see the Milky Way during the spring months because the winter section is setting, and the summer section is just beginning to rise late in the spring months.
 Therefore we are looking out into intergalactic space, and the spring sky contains many galaxies to find in the sky.
 Here are some of the brightest, along with what constellations they are in.
+It’s HIGHLY recommended you observe from a dark location to catch these sights!

 - Bodes Galaxy and Cigar Galaxy (M 81 & M 82) – Ursa Major.
 Pictured above – you can actually see both of them at the same time through a telescope!